MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/security/index.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# Entender problemas de segurança com o Microsoft Edge DevTools
+# <a name="understand-security-issues-with-microsoft-edge-devtools"></a>Compreender problemas de segurança com o Microsoft Edge DevTools